 For some of the most breathtaking views of Taipei’s skyline take the MRT red line to the last stop, Xiangshan Station.
 From there, exit the station and look for signs that say “Xiangshan Hiking Trail.”
 Yes, you will need to do some actual hiking for this Taipei photo spot but it’s worth it.
 The trail is paved and is made up of stairs at an incline.
 Some physical fitness is required, but there is a railing and viewing platforms to take rests at.

-This is one of the photographer’s meccas in the city and it does get crowded, especially at sunset.
-If you want to get a spot definitely go early!
-Alternatively, if you’re willing to spend some money and not wrestle for a photo spot, Shangri-La Taipei has undefeated sunrise views of the skyline.
+This is one of the photographer’s meccas in the city, and it does get crowded, especially at sunset.
+If you want to get a spot, definitely go early!
+Alternatively, if you’re willing to spend some money and not wrestle for a photo spot, Shangri-La Taipei has unbeatable sunrise views of the skyline.

 One of the most iconic Taipei photo spots.
 From the right angle below the elevated Taipei Bridge, the constant stream of moped scooters exiting the overpass blurs into an optical illusion.
 It’s an encapsulating scene that highlights Taipei’s extremely dense population and the ubiquity of two-wheeled transportation filling the streets.

 You will need a telephoto lens because the ‘waterfall’ is a result of lens compression.
-The best time to go is between 7-9 am when morning rush hour has packed the bridge.
+The best time to go is between 7 and 9 am when morning rush hour has packed the bridge.
 Wear a mask to avoid inhaling smog from the mopeds.

 Take the MRT red line Tamsui-Xinyi to Minquan West Road or the yellow line to Daqiaotou Station and walk towards Taipei Bridge.
 Face the Taipei Bridge in the direction from Sanchong into Taipei onto Minquan West Road.